We also mention work created with designer Nadia Malik.

 In the recent remount of InVocation, Andie realized certain new elements to the set and costumes.
 In the end I strip out of the business suit and what in heck was I going to wear?
 It was a struggle bravely faced and satisfactorily solved by Andie.
 What undergarments will suit the older body, not be too revealing, not too unitard-like, not be too sexy, not too unsexy, not too sad-sack looking, not too period-specific.
 At the end I needed to don the breast plate again - Di wanted me to perform a speech from my play The Porter’s Daughter to highlight my decision to leave business coaching and return to theatre.

 AS: In your performance of Crystal Lil (costume conceived, designed and made by Nadia Malik; piece directed Anton Mirto as part of the LCF MA Costume and Performance degree course show produced by Donatella Barbieri), the costume becomes an inhabited sculpture.
 Can you describe how this performance differs from your own work, for example did you feel restricted working within someone else's direction or was this liberating?

 It was a great process.
 Director Anton Mirto made a wonderful piece and got a very different performance out of me.
 She also accepted my moments of collaboration during the process.
 And both Anton and I were both serving to realize Nadia’s concept and the story she had chosen.
 The costume needed to be managed well to make the most out of each moment for the character and to clarify what the character was doing.
-In my 1988 show Wendy Darling I had a plethora of props and before each performance would rehearse carefully each moment.
+In my 1988 show Wendy Darling I had a plethora of props and before each performance would rehearse carefully each moment of prop manipulation.
 It’s a skill and a discipline to make your props look magical.